 5. Freshen With Paint

-Choose a classic color you love that will complement all the other steps you've taken to give your house cottage character- a place where your friends and family will feel welcomed – and you will, too.
+In the end, choose a classic color YOU love that will complement all the other steps you've taken to give your house cottage character.

-What ways do you like to add ‘old house’ curb appeal - or any kind of curb appeal - to your homes?
+What ways do you like to add cottage curb appeal - or any kind of curb appeal - to your home?